logicalclocks/hops-docs/docs/overview/hopsWorks.rst

 Projects and DataSets
 ---------------------

-HopsWorks provides the following features:
+Hopsworks provides the following features:

 * project-based multi-tenancy with dynamic roles;
 * CPU hour quotas for projects (supported by HopsYARN);